The-Swarm-Corporation/ATP-Protocol/README.md

 Key design goals:

 - **Agent-to-agent friendly**: the “client” can be another agent, a bot, or a backend service.
-- **No custody**: ATP verifies a payment transaction signature; it does not manage private keys.
+- **Simple integration**: clients can settle by providing a private key string for a single request (used in-memory only).
 - **Token flexibility**: support SOL today, and USDC as a stable-priced option.

 ---